 By the time I was born into the virological soup of suburban Melbourne in 1960, the last Australian polio epidemic was behind us and the remaining childhood diseases were vying for most-feared status.
 Scarlet fever and diphtheria had gone and rheumatic fever was fast receding.
 For my parents, measles had taken on the mantle of the “bad” (if routine) childhood illness.
 Measles made you feel terrible and its complications could be severe.

-Most kids contracted the illness by the age of six, so they had little personal memory of it, but their parents certainly witnessed the distress the disease could cause.
-More than 90 per cent of children had contracted the illness by the age of fifteen.
-My measly memory is of lying in a darkened bedroom listening to the hushed conversation of my mother and our GP standing outside the door.
-I was six or seven at the time and I later learnt that I was a bit delirious and my mother was worried that I had developed one of the uncommon but feared complications, encephalitis (inflammation of the brain).
+Most kids contracted the illness by the age of six, so they had little personal memory of it, but their parents certainly witnessed the distress it could cause.
+My measly memory is of lying in a darkened bedroom listening to the hushed conversation of my mother and our GP outside the door.
+I was six or seven at the time and I later learnt that I was a bit delirious and my mother was worried that I had developed one of the uncommon but feared complications, encephalitis, or inflammation of the brain.

 The measles virus is present in the respiratory secretions of an infected person and is transmitted to others through inhalation or contact with the conjunctivae.
 The virus multiplies in the nose, throat and airways of its new host who, with each cough and splutter, launches viral particles into the air in aerosols.
 The virus can persist in a room for two hours after an infected person leaves.
 It usually takes ten to fourteen days after exposure (the range is six to twenty-one days) for the first signs of the disease to appear.
 These are known as the prodromal symptoms and include fever, tiredness, irritability, cough, runny nose and conjunctivitis.
 Two to four days after the prodrome commences, a striking rash appears, usually beginning behind the ears and spreading across the face and neck and then progressing to cover the entire body.
 The rash starts as small, discrete, slightly raised, red blotches but eventually these may all join up into one confluent rash.